This information applies to version(s): 1, 2, 3, 4, 5, 6

-First of all, we want to stipulate that an optics module is only necessary for automatic correction of optical flaws (distortion, vignetting, chromatic aberrations, lack of sharpness).
-It is not required to have an optics module to work with RAW images (on condition that your camera is supported, which you can check here), and it is always possible to work with TIFF or JPEG image files.
+First of all, please be aware that an optics module is only necessary for the automatic correction of optical flaws (distortion, vignetting, chromatic aberrations, lack of sharpness).
+It is not necessary to load an optics module in order to work with RAW images as long as your camera is supported (which you can check on our supported cameras & lenses page), and it is always possible to work with TIFF or JPEG image files.

-Even if you work without a module, you will still have access to nearly all DxO PhotoLab tools; the only difference is that optical corrections can only be applied manually.
-Once you have figured out the right manual settings for your images, we advise you to save them as a custom preset in order to be able to apply them later on to similar images (especially if you work with fixed lenses).
+Even when working without a module, you will still have access to nearly all DxO PhotoLab's tools; the only difference is that optical corrections can only be applied manually.
+Once you have figured out the right manual settings for your images, we advise you to save them as a custom preset so that you can apply them later to similar images (especially if you work with fixed lenses).